luk036/ellipsoid-method/ell-review.md

 terms, the subproblem solved at each step is
 $$\min_{\Omega \succ 0} \; \operatorname{Tr}(\Omega^{-1} Y)
    + \operatorname{Tr}(M_k \Omega), \qquad M_k = \Omega_k^{-1},$$
-a convex problem that the cutting plane method can solve with the same LMI oracle.
+a convex problem that the cutting-plane method can solve with the same LMI oracle.
 Because the surrogate is a majorant that touches $f$ at the current iterate, the iterates are monotone,
 $$f(\Omega_{k+1}) \le S_k(\Omega_{k+1}) \le S_k(\Omega_k) = f(\Omega_k),$$